Skip to main content

 What Are the Intersections with Other Federal Laws?

-Wellness programs that include or biometric screenings are permitted under the ADA only if participation is voluntary.
+Wellness programs that include health risk assessments or biometric screenings are permitted under the ADA only if participation is voluntary.
 This means that employers cannot require employees to participate, nor can they deny them health coverage or take adverse employment action if they choose not to participate.
 The incentives offered must not be so substantial as to be coercive.

-GINA prohibits discrimination based on in both health insurance and employment.
+GINA prohibits discrimination based on genetic information in both health insurance and employment.
 This law is particularly relevant to wellness programs that ask about family medical history in their health risk assessments.
 Under GINA, an employer cannot offer an incentive in exchange for an employee providing their genetic information, which includes the manifestation of disease in family members.

 There are specific rules that allow for the collection of this information if it is truly voluntary and certain authorizations are in place.
 These laws apply to all employer wellness programs, regardless of whether they are part of a group health plan and covered by HIPAA.
-They provide a baseline of protection for information, ensuring that participation is a matter of choice and that the data is handled with care.
+They provide a baseline of protection for employee health information, ensuring that participation is a matter of choice and that the data is handled with care.

 Academic